accessibility of the tvheadend admin page for blind persons

 Thanks a lot for any help, greatly appreciated!

-Updated by Ben Mustill-Rose almost 5 years ago
+Updated by Ben Mustill-Rose over 6 years ago

 Did either of you find a solution to this?
 I've just installed 4.09 and am running into exactly the same issues.

 Since I'm not a Tvheadend expert, it's hard to tell if my install isn't functioning correctly or if the UI is simply so inaccessible that you're not able to carry out even the most basic of tasks in it.